 Memorable matches during Gareth Southgate’s England tenure

-England boss Southgate is set to manage his 100th game in charge of the national team on Saturday.
+England boss Southgate is set to manage his 100th game in Saturday’s Euro 2024 quarter-final against Switzerland.

 England boss Gareth Southgate is set to manage his 100th game in charge of the national team on Saturday.